-Filmed at Ludwigsburg, the volumes contain the names of about 60,000 people who made application to leave Germany for the USA and elsewhere in the late 19th Century.
-Each entry includes name, date and place of birth, residence at time of application, application date, country of destination, and microfilm number.
+Filmed at Ludwigsburg, the volumes contain the names of about 60,000 people who made applications to leave Germany for the USA and elsewhere in the late 19th Century.
+Each entry includes name, date, and place of birth, residence at the time of application, application date, country of destination, and microfilm number.

 Auswanderung – Emigration out of Kreis Bernkastel VREF 929.343 LIND